Main symptoms of psoriasis

 The plaques can be itchy or sore, or both.
 In severe cases, the skin around your joints may crack and bleed.

-This can occur on parts of your scalp or on the whole scalp.
-It causes red patches of skin covered in thick, silvery-white scales.
+Scalp psoriasis is a type of plaque psoriasis.
+It can occur on parts of your scalp or on the whole scalp.
+It causes patches of skin covered in thick scales.

 Some people find scalp psoriasis extremely itchy, while others have no discomfort.